-The table below shows the total compensation earned or paid to our independent directors for the year ended December 31, 2019.
-In the case of Mr. Danziger and Mr. Doyle, each of whom is a named executive officer ("NEO"), their compensation is reported in the 2019 Summary Compensation Table.
+The table below shows the total compensation earned or paid to our Non-Employee Directors for the year ended December 31, 2020.
+In the case of Mr. Danziger and Mr. Doyle, each of whom is a named executive officer ("NEO"), their compensation is reported in the 2020 Summary Compensation Table.
+Mr. Scannell was not a director in 2020.